inpho/topic-explorer/README.md

 ## Installation
 There are two types of install: Default and Developer.
 Currently we are debugging the Windows Default installation.
 Before installing, Mac users should install [XCode from Apple](https://developer.apple.com/xcode/downloads/) and Windows users should install a Python compiler such as [Microsoft Visual C__ Compiler](https://www.microsoft.com/en-us/download/details.aspx?id=44266)

+**Note:** If you attempt to install this while connected to the Internet by way of a restricted network (such as eduroam) you may experience difficulty.
+Our pypi server requires port 8080 to be accessible, and this is sometimes blocked on public networks.

 ### Default Install (Windows users should use Developer Install until further notice)
 1. Go to the [Anaconda website](http://continuum.io/downloads) and choose the Python 2.7 Distribution.
 (Windows users: during installation, during "Advanced Options" choose "Add Anaconda to my PATH environment variable" and don't worry about the warning.)
 2. Open a Terminal (Mac and Linux) or PowerShell (Windows).